jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I used many images and videos throughout the book to help explain some ideas.
 I primarily did so, to showcase how life-changing the internet is.
 Today, millions of regular people are communicating ideas, opinions, and information with no middle-men to control their messages.
 Not since the printing-press has information empowered ordinary people so much.
-While I very much want to help all creators and their audiences realize how historic their work is, of course, all credit for the media goes to them.
+While I very much want to help creators and their audiences realize how historic their work is, of course, all credit for the media goes to them.

 Also, I use Star Wars, Star Trek, Harry Potter, and other popular stories throughout the.
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is an easier way to explain philosophy, politics, and to relate to one another.
 Of course, all due credit goes to the media's owners.